vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/load-balance.md

 `BALANCE DATA` starts a task to equally distribute the storage partitions in a Nebula Graph cluster.
 A group of subtasks will be created and implemented to migrate data and balance the partition distribution.

+!!! danger

->**DON'T:** DON'T stop any machine in the cluster or change its IP address until all the subtasks finish.
+    DON'T stop any machine in the cluster or change its IP address until all the subtasks finish.
 Otherwise, the follow-up subtasks fail.

 Take scaling out Nebula Graph for an example.